-Johnny Depp Surprises Disneyland Guests As Captain Jack Sparrow In Pirates Of The Caribbean Ride (Video)
+Johnny Depp Surprises Disneyland Guests As Captain Jack Sparrow In Pirates Of The Caribbean Ride [Video]

-No-one can say that Johnny Depp isn’t going to do whatever he can to make the fans happy, and that includes appearing in the Pirates of the Caribbean attraction as Captain Jack Sparrow.
+No one can say that Johnny Depp isn’t going to do whatever he can to make the fans happy, and that includes appearing in the Pirates of the Caribbean attraction as Captain Jack Sparrow.
 Yes, there have been rumors for years that Depp would sometimes dress as his beloved character and sneak into the attraction to hide among the animatronics.
 Well, guests at Disneyland were surprised on Wednesday when he did just that.

-The fifth installment in the hit movie franchise is set to be released on May 26, so, fans have less than a month until they can enjoy Pirates of the Caribbean: Dead Men Tell No Tales.
+The fifth installment in the hit movie franchise is set to be released on May 26 so fans have less than a month until they can enjoy Pirates of the Caribbean: Dead Men Tell No Tales.
 More movies are set to come in the future for the series that began in 2003, and well, they’re already filming the next one.

-On Wednesday, they happened to be filming at Disneyland Park in California and what better place to shoot a movie about pirates than in the Pirates of the Caribbean?
-Signs were posted around the park saying that filming was going on, but no-one had any idea who would be on the set.
+On Wednesday, they happened to be filming at Disneyland Park in California and what better place to shoot a movie about pirates than in the Pirates of the Caribbean attraction?
+Signs were posted around the park saying that filming was going on, but no one had any idea who would be on the set.

 Believe it or not, Johnny Depp himself was in Disneyland on Wednesday afternoon, and he was in full costume as Captain Jack Sparrow.
 Not only did some guests catch a glimpse of him, but they talked with him as he became a part of the ride.